 I haven’t made buckwheaties before because I do not have a dehydrator.
-This week is finally really warm out and I thought I’d try and lay them outside on a baking sheet to dry and see if that works well
+This week is finally really warm out and I thought I’d try and lay them outside on a baking sheet to dry and see if that works well enough.

 What I need help on is how long to soak?
 I have found contrasting advice on different websites and don’t know which to do!